 No matter the size of your business, there will most likely come a time when you will need to know how to handle a PR crisis.
 Sometimes the problems might not be due to your actions or even real.

 Whether it's on account of an internal misstep, external misunderstanding, or even the changing tide of social acceptance, there are lessons that can be taken from bigger companies and the way they have handled their own PR issues.

-While you may not have the budget they do, you can still learn from the core strategies used by these companies when faced with adversity.
+While you may not have the budget they do, you can still learn from the core reputation management strategies used by these companies when faced with adversity.

 First, fix the issue

-There are times when not only does an apology need to be made, but quick action and changes within the company need to be implemented.
+There are times when an apology is needed, and quick action and changes within the company need to be implemented and promoted.
 This will not only be a major step toward fixing the issue but demonstrates to customers and the public that the company is aware of the problem and wants to make it right.